Top 10 Things To Do In The Cook Islands

 6. Attend Sunday Church Service

 You don’t have to be a believer or an active worshiper to enjoy Sunday church service in the Cook Islands.
 If you don’t know your way around town, just follow locals wearing their Sunday finest white suits, dresses, and flower-adorned hats.
-There’s plenty of beautiful singing a capella style, tons of smiles, and a strong sense of community that makes you wonder if everything in paradise is really as perfect as it looks.
+Plenty of beautiful singing, a capella style, tons of smiles, and a strong sense of community make you wonder if everything in paradise is as perfect as it looks.
 Both the Arutanga CICC in Aitutaki and the Avarua CICC in Rarotonga are places to be on a Sunday morning.
 Here are some sights and sounds from Sunday church service in the Cook Islands.

 Church in Rarotonga Cook Islands Avarua Catholic Church greeting